Note: This recipe is especially for pregnant and breastfeeding women, but can be a nutritious part of almost anyone's diet.

 Why this recipe is good for pregnant or breastfeeding women:

-This recipe is an excellent source of protein, and is rich in vitamin A and calcium, all of which are essential during pregnancy and breastfeeding.
+This recipe is an excellent source of protein and selenium, and a good source of riboflavin, niacin, thiamin, and folic acid, all important nutrients during pregnancy and breastfeeding.

 Reviewed by: Mary L. Gavin, MD